stef-coenen/thebrownfox-blog/_posts/2017-05-09-atomic-design-applied.markdown

 }
 {% endhighlight %}

 After which your styling will be good.
 But your styling rule will (by accident) still remain in the header file.
 This shouldn't feel good of course as the search is not part of just the header anymore.
-So it might be a good idea to approach this differently from the start and put your search in a different file from the beginning.
+So, it might be a good idea to approach this differently from the start and put your search in a different file from the beginning.

 One way to approach this, would be to apply the atomic design principles from Brad Frost.
 More in detail information on how this done you can head over to his [blog](http://bradfrost.com/blog/post/atomic-web-design/) or buy his book "Atomic Design".
-In short a website can be split up in three styling components.
+In short, a website can be split up in three styling components.
 Starting with the smallest one we have: "Atoms", "Molecules" and "Organisms".

 Let's take the search component in the header as an example.
 This component has a few elements, you have the header component around the search.
 The search component in whole which holds the input box and a search button.
 And the input box with next to it the button with the icon.